betaflight/betaflight/docs/Mixer.md

 # Mixer

-Cleanflight supports a number of mixing configurations as well as custom mixing.
+INAV supports a number of mixing configurations as well as custom mixing.
 Mixer configurations determine how the servos and motors work together to control the aircraft.

 ## Configuration